Key takeaways:

 Should I use localBusiness, onlineBusiness, or Organization schema?

-LocalBusiness, OnlineBusiness, MedicalOrganization are sub-types of Organization schema.
-They should only be used if the entity you are describing is best described using one of these sub-types.
+LocalBusiness, OnlineBusiness, MedicalOrganization are specific types of Organization schema.
+They should only be used if the entity you are describing is best described using one of these Types.

 Certain properties that are valid for Organization schema are invalid for LocalBusiness and OnlineBusiness and this is why it is important to use the most accurate entity type.